zs0302/Leary-lab-manual/README.md

 ## Graduate students (PhD/Master)
 All of the [Lab member expectations and responsibilities](#everyone), plus you will be expected to:
 - (PhD) Develop a line of dissertation research.
 Ideally, your dissertation research will consist of at least 3 experiments that can be packaged into one thesis document.
-- (Master) Plan your master project with advisor and ideally, this can be submitted at at least one paper for peer-reviewed publication.
+- (Master) Plan your master project with advisor and ideally, this can be submitted as at least one paper for peer-reviewed publication.
 - Apply for external funding.
 If nothing else, this is an extremely valuable experience.
 - Do some soul-searching as to what type of career you want to pursue, e.g., academic jobs that are research-focused or teaching-focused, non-academic jobs like data science or science writing.
 We can brainstorm ways of making sure you are getting the training that you need.
 Your dissertation/thesis research can support and strengthen your career goals, even if not academic.
 - Work with a team of undergraduate students or graduate students more junior than you.
 This will speed up data collection and give you some experience with managing and mentoring a team.